rikhuijzer/SIRUS.jl/paper/paper.md

 The model is based on random forests and therefore well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
 To make the random forests interpretable, the large number of trees are converted to a small number of rules.
-The conversion works by converting each tree to a set of rules and then pruning the rules by removing simple duplicates and linearly dependent duplicates, see the package documentation or the original paper [@benard2021interpretable] for details.
+The conversion works by converting each tree to a set of rules and then pruning the rules by removing simple duplicates and linearly dependent duplicates, see the SIRUS.jl documentation or the original paper [@benard2021interpretable] for details.
 In practice, this trade-off between between model complexity and interpretability comes at a small performance cost.

 To show the performance, we compared SIRUS to a decision tree linear model, and XGBoost; similar to Table \ref{tab:is}.